HassanAsali/Smart-Methods-Summer-Training-2026/03-AI-and-ROS/Task-01-Image-Classification/README.md

 - keras_model.h5
 - labels.txt
 - for test.jpg
+- teachable-machine.png
+- prediction-output.png

 ---

 ## Notes

-The model successfully classified the three trained object classes using Teachable Machine and TensorFlow Keras.
+This task helped me learn how to train a simple image classification model using Teachable Machine and test it with Python.